 Ray Stidham, Director

 Ray Stidham has been President of Priority Bank since 2013.
 Ray joined the Priority Bank Team with 23 years of banking experience in the state of Arkansas.
 He is a 2007 graduate of the Graduate School of Banking in Colorado.
 He currently is the President of the NWABOA and member of the Prairie Grove Chamber of Commerce.
 Ray has always been very active in the communities where he worked and lived and has served those communities in such roles as President of AAIDC, Washington Water Authority Board Member, Chamber of Commerce Member, and School Board Member.
-Ray and his wife currently reside in Farmington.
+Ray and his wife currently reside in Prairie Grove.

 Mark Marquess, Director

 Mark Marquess is the owner of Riverwood Homes in Fayetteville, Arkansas.
 Mark has been an active member of the Northwest Arkansas real estate and development community for over 35 years.
 He has built over 2000 homes and developed almost 3000 residential lots in NW Arkansas.
 He has been President of the Northwest Arkansas Home Builders Association as well as Vice President of the Arkansas Home Builders Association.
 Mark also served two terms on the Fayetteville Chamber of Commerce Board of Directors.
 He is a resident of Fayetteville and graduated from Northeastern Oklahoma A&M College with a degree in Marketing.